 In recent years, there’s been a lot of buzz surrounding the TDD methodology and its actual effectiveness in real-world application.
 While there is interest surrounding test-first development, some teams are still “on-the-fence” in determining whether or not the time it takes to adopt, train and oversee the TDD process is worth it.

 We’ve been in this business for a long time, working on many different types of projects for many different types of organizations and seeing development trends come and go.
 The fact of the matter is Test-Based Development has definitely been proving itself.
-In just the past few years, we’ve been seeing more and more businesses start to shift their focus to agile technologies and test-based practices as the primary modus operandi for developing of complex, embedded, and high-performance systems.
+In just the past few years, we’ve been seeing more and more businesses start to shift their focus to agile technologies and test-based practices as the primary modus operandi for developing of complex, high-performance systems.

 For an interesting and efficient way to get up to speed on TDD, watch this video.
 The Test-Driven Development for Complex Systems Introduction answers What exactly is TDD?, Why should I adopt TDD? and How do I apply TDD on complex systems?.